 Traumatic Injuries to the Mouth

 Injuries to the mouth can cause teeth to be pushed back into their sockets.
 This is called intrusion and almost always requires root canal treatment.
 Trauma can also cause teeth to be moved inward or outward from their original position.
 This is called luxation and often requires root canal treament.
-Dr. Michelle Ellingsen, Dr. Hayley Denison, Dr. Elise Ellingsen or your general dentist may reposition and stabilize your tooth.
+Dr. Elise Ellingsen, Dr. Hayley Denison or your general dentist may reposition and stabilize your tooth.
 Root canal treatment is usually started within a few weeks of the injury and a medication, such as calcium hydroxide, will be placed inside the tooth.
 Eventually, a permanent root canal filling will be placed.

 Some teeth that have been traumatized will bleed on the inside causing the tooth to darken.
 Once root canal treatment is completed, internal bleaching can be done to lighten the tooth back to its natural color.